VoxaAI/voxa/docs/statemachine-skill.rst

 .. _statemachine-skill:

-StateMachineSkill
+Voxa
 ==================

-.. js:class:: StateMachineSkill(appId, config)
+.. js:class:: Voxa(config)

-  :param string/array appId: The application id that amazon gives you in the developer website
-  :param object config: Configuration for your skill, it should include :ref:`views-and-variables` and optionally a :ref:`model <models>` and a list of appIds.
+  :param config: Configuration for your skill, it should include :ref:`views-and-variables` and optionally a :ref:`model <models>` and a list of appIds.

   If appIds is present then the framework will check every alexa event and enforce the application id to match one of the specified application ids.

   .. code-block:: javascript

-    const skill = new alexa.StateMachineSkill({ Model, variables, views, appIds });
+    const skill = new Voxa({ Model, variables, views, appIds });

-.. js:function:: StateMachineSkill.execute(event)
+.. js:function:: Voxa.execute(event)

   The main entry point for the Skill execution